akash-07/Software-Engineering-Assignments/Term Project/Patterns/target/scala-2.12/classes/nullObjectPattern/readMe.md

 **Conclusion:** We can use `Option` type wherever there is possibility of non-existence of some Object.
 We can make the function return `Option[A]` if we are not sure whether the function can always return a value of type `A`.
+The `Option` type itself suggests that the function might not always return a value.
+The type captures everything, and this is what we mean **totality** and handling `nulls` in a **type-safe** manner.
 Once we step into the parallel world of `Options`, we can keep working in the same world by lifting our functions that operate on types in real world to ones that operate in the world of `Option`s.
 Functional languagues provide handful of functions to deal with these situations, take `map`,